๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Another view in Cinque Terre.

-๐Ÿš‡ Getting there: The best way to get to Cinque Terre is by taking the train to Monterosso al Mare (the northernmost town) or Riommaggiore (the southernmost town).
+Cinque Terre is located on the northwest coast of Italy.
+The best way to get to Cinque Terre is by taking the train to Monterosso al Mare (the northernmost town) or Riommaggiore (the southernmost town).

-๐Ÿ€ My take: Cinque Terre was my favorite place in Northern Italy and it’s absolutely worth visiting.
-The hike and breathtaking views were a nice break from the cities and old architectural landscapes commonly found in other regions of Italy.
+Cinque Terre was my favorite place in northern Italy and it’s absolutely worth visiting.
+The hike and breathtaking views were a pleasant break from the cities and old architectural landscapes commonly found in other regions of Italy.

 6. Florence

-๐Ÿ‡ฎ๐Ÿ‡น Known for: Called the “Cradle of the Renaissance,” Florence is known for its historical sites and acts as a gateway to the Tuscany wine countryside of Italy.
+Called the “Cradle of the Renaissance,” Florence is known for its historical sites and acts as a gateway to the Tuscany wine countryside of Italy.

-๐ŸŒŸ Top attractions: Florence’s top attractions and activities are:
+Here are Florence’s top attractions and activities:

 A woman standing in front of a white, intricate church.